microsoft/opensource-management-portal/features/sudo/sudo.md

 > This feature is not on by default.

-To opt in to the feature, set the value to `1`.
+To opt into the feature, set the value to `1`.

 ## Configuration: providerName